tanrax/org-social-relay/README.md

 # Org Social Relay

+## Challenges and solutions

+The current structure seems very idealized, there are multiple problems a working org-social relay spec will need to solve:

+### Network structure

+The relays need to discover each other, right?
+Other than the main org-social relay list (possibly other ones), relays should also provide their own "connected relays" list.
+Then, relays could go from one relay to the full network with no The idea of "connected feeds" list seems also nice - everything is public anyways.

+Also, are we allowing for a single feed to be on multiple nodes?
+Properly checking for that is somewhat painfull though, and can fail under some circumstances, so there would have to be some mechanism for that either way.

+### Some authentication is needed
+Specifically, I think there should be some token
+    (more likely a public-private key pair, signing based system), that is associated with a feed upon registration.
+It would identify the user on that specific relay, with an included method of checking that token by other relays. <br>
+It would allow for not only registering feeds, but also un-registering them safely
+    (wouldn't want just anyone to be able to remove a feed, but the urls can change over time, or one could leave). <br>
+Same goes for joining/leaving groups, they should work on a consent basis rather than just allowing someone to add you to a group.

+That of course is the case only for public-facing apis, if one would be hosting their own, private relay, they could just disable all "privileged" reqests.
+But public relays are needed - not everyone has the capability to host an internet-facing relay, while hosting a static site and using someone elses relay to register is very easy.

+### Identity problem (somewhat related to authentication)
+The identity of a user could very easily be broken in an open environment.
+Of course, org-social works mostly on a link basis anyway, but that't fine, since currently sources are added solely by the user, and are supposed to be checked for correctness by them, and displaying source urls along with posts mostly solve any authentication concerns<br>
+But what about for when the clients move to the decentralized-federated system?<br>
+I envision a possible scenario where:
+- user A registers their own feed on relay 1, with url http://some.site/social.org
+- user B register a feed that mimicks A@1's profile, on relay 2, with url http://some2.site/social.org
+- user B joins a group #G that user C@3 is in, but A might not be Now, user C@3 when checking #G will get posts from B@2 that for him look exactly like posts from A@1 would - it's not like they know what A@1's real url even is.
+Effectively, B has assumed the identity of A from the perspective of C

+There are ways to prevent that:
+a) The network should allow for adding feeds only for different usernames across the network, but then users would have to maintain a list of their feed urls as part of at most a single feed, considered main, that would have to be in the network first.
+This way, username conflicts could be at least detected and marked invalid - though that has the problem of not being able to choose the correct one.
+b) The users would have to maintain a private/public key pair, with a "profile signature" + claimed main profile link as part of their extra feeds and a public key in the "main profile" - though after detecting conflicts there is the same problem as in a)
+c) Restrict a user to a single url base, ex: http://some.tld/directory/*, where they would claim their ownership with a file in the root of that directory, and their subfeed would all be somewhere there.
+This also has the same problem as the last two.
+d) Some combination of the above.

+For solving the "duplicate" problem, there could be a certificate-based system associated with the registration process.
+It would be based on asking the network for a check for any impersonation (based on a scheme from above), most likely the ones declared in some centralized list.
+Such list, probably also signed by the list provider and attached to the certificate, would serve as a kinda CA: one could compare their list to our "trusted" list, and if there is an acceptable overlap, the certificate would be considered trustworthy.
+There exist algorithms for performing a decentralized vote, and ones for distributed certificate minting, so it is technically possible to create such certificate.
+It then could be linked in the feed, and checked only when a conflict ever arises - then resolution is simply a problem of comparing certificate creation times.

+### Specifics - diff this with the e52d2ad [readme](https://github.com/tanrax/org-social-relay/blob/e52d2adcfe1915a32f9935f522e1d4c4bef3230b/README.md) - or look for quotes

 ## Introduction

 Org Social Relay is a P2P system that acts as an intermediary between all [Org Social](https://github.com/tanrax/org-social) files.
 It scans the network, creating an index of users, mentions, replies, groups and threads.
 This allows you to: